srounet/Pymem/docs/source/foreword.rst

 Why and when using Pymem
 ------------------------

-Pymem has been built to reverse games such as Worlf of Warcraft, so if you plan to write a bot for this kind of game, you’re in the right place.
+Pymem has been built to reverse games such as World of Warcraft, so if you plan to write a bot for this kind of game, you’re in the right place.
 You can also use pymem to do injections, assembly, memory pattern search and a lot more.